sublimetext-io/docs.sublimetext.io/docs/guide/index.md

 by clicking on "Guide" in that same bar.

-If you want to know how to use Sublime for a particular worflow or progamming language, you can check a few [example setups][].
+If you want to know how to use Sublime for a particular workflow or progamming language, you can check a few [example setups][].

 **Happy learning!**